-Anonymous asked: My repentance doesn't even feel sincere I don't feel like Allah will ever forgive me I sinned too many times I just wish I could shrivel and die and that be the end of everything
+Anonymous said: My repentance doesn't even feel sincere I don't feel like Allah will ever forgive me I sinned too many times I just wish I could shrivel and die and that be the end of everything

 You are doubting your own sincerity because you are doubting God’s mercy, and that’s because you don’t know what God is like.

 There is a Hadith Qudsi, reported in both Bukhari and Muslim, where God says:

 "I am as the perception/assumption of My slave."

 This means that if you think of God in a certain way, He will be that way.
 So if you see God as merciful, you will seek mercy; if you think God is only angry, that is all you will see.

 So you need to focus on knowing that aspect of God.
 God is Merciful, I mean, He starts every Surah (except the 9th) talking about his Mercy, I think that might be a hint.

 So how do you know if God has forgiven you?
 Ustadh Nouman Ali Khan said: